xlp0/PublishedVaults/StudyNotes/Literature/PKM/Workflow/Zettlekasten/Building a Second Brain.md

 "Building a Second Brain" is a book written by [[Tiago Forte]], an expert in productivity and personal knowledge management.
 The book explores the concept of creating a digital system to store, organize, and retrieve information effectively, with the goal of enhancing one's productivity and creativity.

 The term "second brain" refers to a digital extension of our minds – a repository where we can capture and organize our thoughts, ideas, insights, and resources.
-Forte introduces the concept of [[Personal Knowledge Management]] ([[personal knowledge management|PKM]]) which involves using tools and techniques to manage information in a way that maximizes its value.
+Forte introduces the concept of [[Personal Knowledge Management]] ([[Personal Knowledge Management|PKM]]) which involves using tools and techniques to manage information in a way that maximizes its value.

 In the book, Forte provides step-by-step guidance on building this second brain system.
 He explains various methods for capturing information such as note-taking, bookmarking, and mind mapping.
 He also highlights strategies for organizing and categorizing information to make it easily searchable and retrievable when needed.